 More than 6.1 million Americans are unemployed and looking for work.
 Another seven million Americans are considered to be underemployed.
-Broadly speaking, these are skilled workers with low-paying jobs, people working part-time who want to work full-time, people with high-skills working low-skilled jobs, or someone who is able to work and wants to work but has given up looking for work because they don’t think they have the skills to get a job.
+Broadly speaking, these are skilled workers with low-paying jobs.
+People working part-time who want to work full time.
+People with high skills working low-skilled jobs.
+Or someone who is able to work and wants to work, but has given up looking because they don’t think they have the skills to get a job.

 These 13 million men and women are faced with challenges such as unstable housing, food insecurity, limited education, and limited work experience.
 Finding work — or making the leap from a low-income job to a better-paying job that could ultimately lead to a career — can be difficult for these two groups.
 In three of the nation’s largest cities, the nonprofit StreetWise Partners is using mentorships to help overcome employment hurdles.

 “There’s something very compelling about helping somebody get a good job, right?
 Because the job is more than just a paycheck.
 It’s a reason to get out Monday morning.
 It’s a sense of identity.
 It’s confidence,” says Shari Krull, the executive director for StreetWise.